-- The asbestos register is maintained and that any changes are recorded and notified to the authority. - All work on the fabric of the building or fixed equipment is entered in the permission to work log and signed by those undertaking the work. - An annual visual inspection of asbestos containing materials on site is conducted and is recorded in the asbestos log.
+The asbestos register is maintained and that any changes are recorded and notified to the authority.

+- All work on the fabric of the building or fixed equipment is entered in the permission to work log and signed by those undertaking the work. - An annual visual inspection of asbestos containing materials on site is conducted and is recorded in the asbestos log.

-The Asbestos Register is held: In the school office
+The Asbestos Register is held: School Office